saumay3105/ReadMe-HackRx5.0/README.md

 - Start django server by running `python manange.py runserver`

-### For any information required while installing do not hesitate to contact miranfirdausi@027@gmail.com or saumay123sj@gmail.com
+### For any information required, do not hesitate to contact miranfirdausi027@gmail.com or saumay123sj@gmail.com